 Fujiwara Teruyasu 180mm Maboroshi No Meito Deba

-Note: The colour of buffalo horn bolster in current shipment is black. (not toffee as in this picture)
+Note: The colour of the bolster in current shipment is black. (not toffee as in this picture)

 In terms of single bevelled knives Sakai knives remain the king of refined elegance but Fujiwara kataba knives are the ‘king of cool’ by a mile.
 These blades are sanmai (3 layers) as opposed to the regular hagane/jigane setup but they certainly evoke an emotional response from any red-blooded enthusiast who manages to get their paws on one.

 Do they have the usual concave surface on the back?
 Well in a kinda uneven hipster way they do.
 Are they sharp and will they scare the fillets off a fish at first sight?
 Tick!

 Fujiwara san comes from a long lineage of tool, sword and knifemakers.
 His great grandfather was originally a Meiji period blacksmith forging agricultural tools for farmers in 1870.
 Fujiwara II was a swordsmith.
 Fujiwara III was a specialist in traditional single bevel Japanese kitchen knives.
 Current generation Fujiwara IV is most well known for his mindblowingly sharp Maboroshi No Meito knives.

 Fujiwara Teruyasu Maboroshi Knives

 "Maboroshi No Meito" translates as "Famous sword of dreams" and the sharpness of Maboroshi knives certainly lives up to the name.
 Elite performance is created from the hands of Fujiwara IV and his team of seven blacksmiths & sharpeners incorporating traditional knife, tool and swordmaking techniques of Fujiwara's ancestors.
 The Maboroshi No Meito knives have a cult following in Japan and around the world.

 Fujiwara IV - "I would like you to experience true sharpness."